May I visit campus?

 Will there be an Admissions representative or someone else in Markle Hall to answer questions I may have about Lafayette?

-A member of the Admissions staff will be in Markle Hall between the hours of 9 am and 5 pm.
+Yes.
+A member of the Admissions staff will be in Markle Hall between the hours of 9 am and 4 pm most weekdays.
 We suggest that after your tour, you connect with your Admissions representative (based on the location of your high school) via email asking any questions you might have and sharing what you thought of your experience on campus.
-If you feel an in-person interaction can answer your question best, please ask your tour guide, or call 610-330-5100 so our staff can send an Admissions representative to meet you outside Markle Hall.
+If you feel an in-person interaction can answer your question best, please ask your tour guide, or stop by Markle Hall so an Admissions representative can meet you outside Markle Hall.

 Do I need to wear a mask while on campus?

+Yes.
 Please bring a mask with you.
-Lafayette College requires everyone to wear a mask in outdoor spaces when they are not able to social distance by at least 6 feet.
-You must wear a mask covering your nose and mouth at all times during a student-led tour.
+The state of Pennsylvania requires everyone to wear a mask in indoor and outdoor spaces.
+You must wear a mask covering your nose and mouth at all times.

 Do you have masks available on campus for visitors?

-We hope you will bring a mask, but if you forget, disposable masks are available in Markle Hall.
+We hope you will bring a mask, but if you forget, disposable masks are available in Markle Hall at the reception desk.

 Are restrooms available on campus?

 Yes.
-Markle Hall’s main entrance will be open from 8:45 am to 5 pm.
+Markle Hall’s main entrance will be open from 8:45 am to 5 pm most weekdays.
 Bathrooms are located inside the main entrance to the right.
+Please note that we may close early due to inclement weather.

 May I eat when I visit campus?